cdklabs/cdk-docker-image-deployment/API.md

 ```

 - *Type:* string
+- *Default:* the tag of the source

 The tag of the deployed image.

-Defaults to the tag of the source if not provided.

 ---